OxygenCobalt/Auxio/info/ARCHITECTURE.md

 This should be enough to cover most use cases in Auxio.

 Internally, multiple fetchers are provided to transform `Music` instances into images.
-All of these fetchers inherit `AuxioFetcher`, which implements the necessary methods for loading album artwork and creating the mosaics shown in artist/genre images.
+All of these fetchers inherit `BaseFetcher`, which implements the necessary methods for loading album artwork and creating the mosaics shown in artist/genre images.

 #### `.detail`